Sikh History Research Centre

 The management committee of Khalsa College Amritsar created the Sikh History Research Centre in 1930 to write and publish the Sikh history from a modern historical perspective.

+History

+In 1930, a Sikh Research Centre was founded within the college of Ganda Singh, who headed it until 1947.
+The Sikh Research Centre of Khalsa College has since grown to encompass a library and art galleries, containing thousands of artefacts, books, manuscripts, and paintings related to Sikhs and Sikhism.

 Karam Singh was to be given the lead role in creating this centre by the committee.
 However, due to his sudden demise, the centre was started instead as the Sikh History Department under Khalsa College by S. Jagat Singh and subsequently taken over by Dr. Ganda Singh on 20 October 1931.

+On 7 February 2019, a new building for the centre was inaugurated.
+There are five galleries displaying Sikh artefacts and artwork housed at the centre.

+The current collection is 6,397 books, 375 paintings, 601 manuscripts, newspapers dating back to 1904, 675 files/books/journals, coinage, historical photographs, and weaponry.

 Centre resources

 In this centre, historic resources relating to Sikh history are available, beginning with the time period of Guru Nanak up to the present.
 These resources are in languages including Persian, Punjabi, and English.

 Generally, these have been collected by obtaining copies from Khudabakksh Library Patna, Rampur Raja Library Rampur (U.P.), Salarjung Museum Hyderabad, Sindhis office Puna, and the Jaipur State Archives department, as well as, from abroad, the India Office Library London.